Calibrated Mechanism Design: Applications

 In the Myersonian benchmark, implementable allocations are elements of \Qmy, which in this case is equivalent to requiring that $\mathbb{E}_{\prior}\left[q(\cdot,\state)\state\right]$ is increasing.
 The optimal Myersonian allocation obtains from pointwise maximizing the virtual surplus, and is given by:

 The designer's payoff under the Myersonian mechanism is $1/4$.

 By \autoref{prop:transparent}, $q_\myerson$ cannot be implemented by a calibrated mechanism as it is not increasing state-by-state.
-Intuitively, at $\state=\state_L$ the types above $1/2$ would learn from the calibrated information structure that they are not obtaining the good, whereas types below $1/2$ do, and would misreport their types.
+Intuitively, when $\state=\state_L$, types above $1/2$ would learn from the calibrated information structure that they do not obtain the good, whereas types below $1/2$ do, and would misreport their types.